What Is a Substitution in Football?

 - Entering the field after the snap is an illegal substitution.

 - Substituting players must be on the field and past the yard-line markers before the ball is snapped.

 - Players leaving the game in a substitution must exit the field and end zone before the next snap.

 - If a potential offensive substitute communicates with the huddle, they must substitute in for the next play.

 Reasons for Making Substitutions

 Substitutions occur for a number of reasons, the primary reason being for rest and recovery.
-Since football can be exhausting for a player, having a backup for him is ideal.
+Since football can be exhausting for a player, having a backup for them is ideal.
 This way there can always be a fresh player on the field.
 Substitutions are also for injured players.
-If a player gets hurt and has to be taken off the field, there is a substitute who replaces him.
-Once a player leaves the field, he is not able to return during that game.
-Other substitutes are on the bench until they are put in the game.
+If a player gets hurt and has to be taken off the field, there is a substitute who replaces them.